borti4938/n64adv2_pcb/README.md

 ##### SJ31 (SRAM A12)
 - opened: (default) use 8Mx16 memory
-- closed: use 16Mx16 memory
+- closed: use 16Mx16 memory (firmware needs adaptation to work with 16Mx16 memory)

 ### On flex PCB